 Dr. Nathan Berg

-Nathan Berg is Associate Professor of economics at University of Otago and Conjoint Professor at University of Newcastle.
+Nathan Berg is a Professor of economics at University of Otago and Conjoint Professor at University of Newcastle.
 Berg publishes in the fields of behavioral economics, financial economics, psychology and economics, and public policy, appearing in Journal of Economic Behavior and Organization, Psychological Review, Social Choice and Welfare and Contemporary Economic Policy.
 Berg was a Fulbright Scholar in 2003 and Visiting Research Scientist at the Max Planck Institute-Berlin in the 2000s.
 He was a Visiting Foreign Scholar at University of Osaka in 2008 and 2009, and University of Tokyo in 2016 and 2018.
 His research has been cited in Financial Times, Business Week, Canada’s National Post, The Village Voice, The Advocate, Science News, Slate and the Atlantic Monthly.
 He was awarded a Ph.D. (with honors) in economics and MA (with honors) in mathematics from University of Kansas in 2001.

 Dr. Nathan Berg